max302/niceflux/readme.md

 A simple Nicehash monitoring script that pulls API info from Nicehash and stores it to an Influx DB server.

+*As of now, there is no error handling.
+Looping the script with a shell script (it is included) works, but is definitely hacky.*

 ## Data model

 Where it makes sense, data is put in the database with the exact same variable names as Nicehash outputs via it's API.
 We use two different methods.